MELABIPCAS/FED-PsyAU/README.md

 ### Evaluation Metrics

-To acount for class imbalance, performance is evaluated using:
+To address the imbalance in ME sample categories, performance is evaluated using:

 * Unweighted F1 score (UF1)
 * Unweighted Average Recall (UAR)